 United is one of the biggest U.S. airlines with service to more than 200 domestic destinations.
 Hub airports include Chicago (ORD), Newark (EWR), Houston (IAH), Washington D.C.
 (IAD), Denver (DEN), San Francisco (SFO), and Los Angeles (LAX).

-But perhaps the best feature of MileagePlus is its extensive coverage of international routes.
-United is a founding member of Star Alliance.
-That's the largest airline alliance with 26 members.
+But perhaps the best feature of MileagePlus is its extensive international route network.
+United is a founding member of Star Alliance — the largest airline alliance with 25 airline members.
+United also has a fantastic array of non-alliance partners, making MileagePlus one of the most versatile currencies when it comes to redeeming flight awards.

 Star Alliance partners

 As a Star Alliance member, you can book flights on United's website with seamless travel across partners.
-These include Air Canada, Air New Zealand, All Nippon Airways (ANA), Avianca, LOT Polish, Lufthansa, Singapore Airlines, SWISS, and more.
+Star Alliance partners include Air New Zealand, All Nippon Airways (ANA), Avianca, Ethiopian Airlines, Lufthansa, Singapore Airlines, SWISS, Turkish Airlines, and more.

 Independent partners

-In addition to its Star Alliance partners, MileagePlus partners with 17 independent airlines.
-This means even more options to reach destinations that are further off the beaten path when using United miles.
-Partners include:
+In addition to its Star Alliance partners, MileagePlus partners with 18 independent airlines.
+This means you have more than 40 airline options when you go to redeem your United miles!
+Reach plenty of destinations far off the beaten path with United miles.
+Independent partners include:

 - Aer Lingus